Open Water Course

 How can you start learning now?

-Stop by the shop or call us to get you signed up for the web-based system which covers all the enriched air diver course content and allows you to study at your own pace through an easy-to-use, interactive program.
-You also have access to an online version of the Enriched Air Diver Manual.
+Visit our shop or give us a call to sign up for the eLearning Enriched Air (Nitrox) course.
+This course includes all the content necessary for becoming an enriched air diver and allows you to study at your own pace through an easy-to-use, interactive program.
+You’ll also have access to an online version of the Enriched Air Diver Manual.

 What scuba gear will you use?